Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

 Step 2a: Identify a Recruiter/Placement Service

-One way to go is to work with a reputable recruiting agency or exchange program like RVF International.
+One way is to work with a reputable recruiting agency or exchange program like RVF International.

 The operable word here is “reputable.”
 The web is full of both legitimate and scammer recruiting agencies alike.
 Sometimes, telling them apart is difficult.